jeshuamaxey/generator-cardboard/contributing.md

 This project follows the git flow branching model.
 For those unfamiliar, Atlassian provide a [good primer](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) which is where I pinched the below graphic from.

 ![](git-flow.svg)

+## Git Commit Messages

+Firstly, adhering to this isn't a must, but it represents good development practice.
+A good git commit takes roughly the following form:

+* A brief title (prefixed by a tag eg. bug fix, +feature) MAX 50ish chars
+* A longer description, written in present tense (eg. "Adds red buttons to home page") limited to 72 chars per line

+I've adopted this approach from [this tbaggery post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) which many people point to as an early gold standard for commit messages.
+It points out loads of benefits of following this 'standard'.

+[This blog post](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) which borrows a lot from the tbaggery one offers a neat `.vimrc` addition which helps in sticking to these recommendations.